 Corporate Social Responsibility Policy

-has developed and implemented the Corporate Social Responsibility Policy of theCompany.
-The Annual Report on CSRactivities/initiatives which includes the contents ofthe CSR Policy composition of theCommittee and other particulars as specified in Section135 of the Act read with theCompanies (Corporate Social Responsibility Policy) Rules 2014 are disclosed in Annexure 4 to this Report.
+In accordance with the requirements of Section 135 of the Act read with the Companies(Corporate Social Responsibility Policy) Rules 2014 as amended the Company has aCorporate Social Responsibility ('CSR') Committee in place.
+The CSR Committee hasformulated and recommended to the Board the Corporate Social Responsibility Policy of theCompany which has been approved by the Board.
+The Annual Report on CSRactivities/initiatives which includes the contents of the CSR Policy composition of theCommittee and other particulars as specified in Section 135 of the Act read with theCompanies (Corporate Social Responsibility Policy) Rules 2014 as amended are disclosedin Annexure 4 to this Report.

 Policy on Board Diversity and Succession Planning for the Board of Directors and SeniorManagement